While it is tempting to think that after creating and launching a website you are done, that would be inaccurate.

 5. Use of Web Caching

 While it’s possible you’ve heard this term before, you may not have a clear definition of what it is.
 So, what is Web Caching?

-HTTP(s) is a request/response method used by a web browser to bring files from the web server.
-It may be unknown to many users, so we will break it down.
+HTTP(s) is a request/response method used by a web browser to bring files from the webserver.
+How it works may be unknown to many users, so we have broken it down below.

 The more external requests your website makes the more number of HTTP(s) server requests.
 Little by little, your site slows down.

-Note: It is our recommendation that before you install new plugins or request new features because the nonprofit down the street has them you to simply ask, what is the benefit to my organization by adding this.
+🌶 Tip: We also recommend that before you install new plugins or request new features because the nonprofit down the street has them you to simply ask, “what is the benefit to my organization by adding this.“

-There are a number of things that can slow your website down.
+While sometimes the technical language can be confusing, it’s important to realize that there are a number of things that can slow your website down.
+Some will require more technical know-how than others or be bigger undertakings to improve.
 Luckily there are also a number of things that can be done to improve your website’s speed.

 Have a specific question?
 Drop us a tweet @amdeellc.